davidrhodus/gtc2017/slides.md

 	+ each CMOS camera can record 850 MB/s of 16bit grayscale
 	+ 2 cameras per scope, 1.7 GB/s

-- scientists would like to capture long timelapses *1-2 days*
+- scientists would like to capture long timelapses *1-2 days* (or more)

-- total data volume: *150-300 TiB*
+- total data volume per 1-2 day capture:

+*150-300 TiB* raw volume

+= *57 - 114 kEUR* in SSDs

 </center>